Shungy/cryptofrens-contracts/README.md

 the half of tokens will be emitted, and `dt` is the time passed since the initial staking, given the contract always had `>0` total staked supply.

-The reward rate becomes `(total reward token supply) / (200 days+dt)`.
-Note that total supply is never reached, because as `dt` approaches to infinity, `dt / (200 days+dt)` approaches to 1.
+The reward rate becomes `(max reward token supply) / (200 days+dt)`.
+Note that max supply is never reached, because as `dt` approaches to infinity, `dt / (200 days+dt)` approaches to 1.

 ### Burn Mechanism

 Burned reward tokens are also taken into consideration when calculating the reward rate.
 This means that as reward tokens are burned and total supply decreases, the emission rate will increase.
+In the formula the total supply is implicit in `dt` and burned supply.

-With this addition the reward rate becomes `((total reward token supply + burned supply) / (200 days+dt))`.
+With this addition the reward rate becomes `((max reward token supply + burned supply) / (200 days+dt))`.
 For the final formula refer to `rewardPerToken` function.

 The burning of the tokens will be incentivized with future products.
 Also Happy contract allows setting a transaction tax, which burns all the tax.
-Initially no transaction tax will be set.
+Though, initially, no transaction tax will be set.

 ### Per-User APR Based on Staking Duration